Meet Our Guest Host and Judges

 Original Design (for Costume only)

 - Original Design will be treated as a separate competition.
-Contestants in this division will not be competing against the other divisions and are ineligible for Best of Show.
+Contestants in this division will not be competing against the other divisions and will receive their own award.

 - Costumes that are considered original design are as follows: gijinkas, genderbends, characters with no published artwork, fan art designs, and original video game characters, etc.

 - Original Designs will be judged solely based on construction.

 - Original Design contestants must bring a portfolio of all reference/inspiration material and progress photos to judging.